luisquintanilla/mlnet-workshop/labs/07-mlops.md

 If you commit and push these changes to your fork, you should see the workflow being kicked off and succesfully completing within 5 min.

-## Phase 7.5 Deployment - upload our model as an artifact
+## Phase 7.5 Deployment/Upload our model as an artifact
 Congratulations!
 Your CI workflow is looking fantastic.
 In a real-world example, we would now do two things:
 1) Register our model in a model repository of our choosing
 2) Implement a CD workflow to automatically deploy our model to a test environment